Skip to content

 Aswan

-Elephantine Island is a renowned landmark in Upper Egypt that spans along the Nile River, where a part is in Aswan.
-This site is declared a UNESCO Heritage Site, one of the most ancient places.
-It was considered a sacred spot for Ancient Egyptians, who believed that the God of the Cataracts, Khnum, lodged on the island, controlling the Nile’s water throughout the year.
+Elephantine Island is a renowned landmark in Upper Egypt that spans along the Nile River, part of which is in Aswan.
+This site has been declared a UNESCO Heritage Site and is one of the most ancient places in the world.
+It was considered a sacred spot for Ancient Egyptians, who believed that the God of the Cataracts, Khnum, lodged on the island and controlled the Nile’s water throughout the year.

-The island embraces more than a few archaeological sites and ancient ruins, where you can unfold layers of rich history and a fascinating past.
+The island embraces several archaeological sites and ancient ruins, where you can unfold layers of rich history and a fascinating past.
 Exploring the island is absolute bliss.
-The ambience is unique; besides, you will discover new stunning views while getting to learn about Ancient Egyptian history.
+The ambience is unique; you will discover new stunning views while learning about Ancient Egyptian history.

 8. Don’t Miss the Temples